 Address: Spui 18-20, 1012 XA Amsterdam, Netherlands

 Café Hoppe is one of the most popular brown cafés in Amsterdam and is a great spot to relax and have a drink with friends.
-This Amsterdam staple is located in Spui, which is right in the heart of Amsterdam’s city center.
+This Amsterdam staple is located in Spui, in the heart of Amsterdam’s city center.

 The atmosphere here on a Friday during happy hour is unreal, with a fun overflow of people out on the front terrace, no matter the weather – rain, snow, or shine.
-Even though it’s in the heart of the city, this bar is still a staple for many locals that live in the area.
+Even though it’s in the heart of the city, this bar is still a staple for many locals.

 2. Café In ‘t Aepjen